 It's important to prepare for MRCPI exams and not to underestimate how long it takes to get ready.
 Having an understanding of how each exam is formatted will help you prepare and develop good answering strategies.

 When you're preparing your study plan, make sure to refer to the documents made available below.

-The next Irish clinical exam in January/February 2020 will be open for applications on 27 November 2019.
+The next Irish clinical exam in January/February 2020 have closed on the 27 November 2019.

 You will be asked for your username and password for the RCPI website.
 Please do not create a duplicate account if you already have login details for the RCPI website.

 Before you apply, please read our Cancellation policy